SIG BRIDGE

 ON-ICE STAFF

-Brian Daccord
+Final Edit Brian Daccord Headshot

 Brian Daccord is the President and Founder of Stop It Goaltending as well as the goalie coach of the Boston University Terriers Men’s Hockey Team.
 He recently served as the Special Assistant to the General Manager and Director of Goaltending Operations for the Arizona Coyotes and prior to joining the Coyotes spent five seasons with the Toronto Maple Leafs in goaltending scouting and development.
-He was the goaltending coach for Adler Mannheim in the DEL for six seasons, winning the German Championship in 2014-2015 under head coach Geoff Ward.
-He has also served on the staff of head coaches Pat Burns, Mike Keenan, and Robbie Ftorek while goaltending coach for the Boston Bruins.
+He has a Master Degree in Sport Science, is the author of five goaltending books and developer of two goalie apps.
+Brian is also the founder of the Bridge Program, the Stop It Goaltending GCG Prospects Event, and the Goalie Lab.

 brian@stopitgoaltending.com